 Spend some time souvenir shopping if it’s raining buckets.
 Perhaps a souvenir Disney umbrella, hat or light jacket is in order.

-Make indoor restaurant reservations through Disney Dining.
+There are several indoor dining locations.
+You might want to make indoor restaurant reservations through Disney Dining.
 Coffee shops and quick-service restaurants may fill up more quickly in hard rain, but you’ll have no stress if you plan some indoor meals.
-Splurge on the elegant Carthay Circle Restaurant or any of the Downtown Disney options.
+Splurge on the elegant Carthay Circle Restaurant, romantic Blue Bayou or fun Lamplight Lounge.
+Carnation Café has some indoor seating, as does the River Belle Terrace and Café Orleans.
+You can also hop over to one of the Downtown Disney options.
 We have more tips on dining here.

 8. Let it Go!

 Perhaps our top Disneyland rainy day tip is to make the best of it.
 Channel your inner frog: splash in puddles, ride water rides over and over, buy hot cocoa and sing in the rain.
 Don’t worry about the froglets.
 Pack some extra dry clothes and let them jump in puddles to their heart’s delight.
 Rainy days at Disneyland offer a special kind of magic and will certainly make your trip more memorable.

 If the rain is really pouring down, we like to find rides with the lines that are mostly indoors or at least under cover.
 Most Disneyland rides are indoors, but some have outdoor lines.
 The best Disneyland rainy day rides have indoor lines.

 The best Disneyland rainy day rides and attractions: